hablapps/pairstrading/PostPairsTrading.md

 ### ADF testing

 Imagine **we selected 13 world indexes** and aimed to assess whether they are **cointegrated or not**.
 In this scenario, a crucial tool at our disposal is the Augmented Dickey-Fuller (ADF) test, an essential statistical test for assessing the stationarity of time series data.

-The ADF test assesses whether movements in a given time series are dependent on previous movements.
-It does so by formulating a **null hypothesis**, which it aims to reject.
-To achieve this, we seek **a negative statistical value** that is as significant as possible and **falls below certain critical values** representing confidence limits or thresholds.
-Additionally, we examine the **p-value**, which succinctly expresses the probability of making an incorrect inference with the test.
-Consequently, we aim for this p-value to be as low as possible.

-> TODO: explain this
+The more stationary the time series are, the more cointegrated they are likely to be.

+To do this, we declare a variable, **syms**, as a list of symbols, representing each of the indexes we want to check for cointegration.
+In another variable, **trange**, we set the size of the window over which we want to gather the data to check for cointegration.
+In this case, we use the number of working days in the last 4 years as the window size.
 ```q
 syms:`SP500_hist`NASDAQ100_hist`BFX`FCHI`GDAXI`HSI`KS11`MXX`N100`N225`NYA`RUT`STOXX
 trange:4*252